suyash-rgb/Python-Projects/LinkedIn Profile Finder/README.md

 pip install pandas googlesearch-python
 ```

+#### Installation

+1. Clone the repository:
+    ```bash
+    git clone [Repository Link]
+    cd linkedin-profile-discovery
+    ```

+2. Set up your Excel file with candidate names and company information.

+#### Usage

+1. Update the script with the path to your Excel file.

+2. Run the script:
+    ```bash
+    python linkedin_profile_discovery.py
+    ```

+3. The script will search for LinkedIn profiles and save the results in a new Excel file.

 ### How It Works
 - **Input**: Provide an Excel file with columns for candidate names and company names.